NavyaG-lab/Tech-writer/onboarding/introduction.md

 - AWS
 - Nubank's [Quay.io](http://quay.io) + data-infra group

  **To ask for any kind of access, account or credentials you should ask on #access-request**

 So now ask on #access-request for the following permissions:

 - Belomonte account

 For more information on the access you need to contribute to data-infra: [Permissions needed to contribute to data infra](https://github.com/nubank/data-infra-docs/blob/master/primer.md#permissions--accounts-needed-to-contribute-on-data-infra-update-required)

 ## Setting up your environment

 Overall, you should use [https://wiki.nubank.com.br/index.php/Dev_environment](https://wiki.nubank.com.br/index.php/Dev_environment) .
 It has been updated and made more user-friendly recently.

-The setupnu.sh script is self-explicative.
+The setupnu.sh script is self-explanatory.
 Make sure that you have access to the engineering team S3, otherwise you will have problems to use your aws key and secret while running setupnu.sh.

 Every now and then people will find minor bugs on setupnu.
 This is a great opportunity to create your first PR.

 To validate the environment is working properly, you should clone a service repo and try to run its tests.

 Setting up **scala:**

 Scala 101: https://wiki.nubank.com.br/index.php/Scala